-A legal services provider/contractor under the Older Americans Act (OAA) shall set priorities for the categories of cases for which it will provide legal representation based on the priorities set forth in the OAA.
-The provider/contractor shall focus on providing services to those older persons with the greatest economic or social need, with particular attention to older individuals who are low-income minorities, or reside in rural areas, or have limited English proficiency, or are at risk of institutional placement.
+A legal services provider under the OAA shall set priorities for the categories of cases for which it will provide legal representation based on the priorities set forth in the OAA.
+The legal assistance provider shall focus on providing services to those older persons with the greatest economic or social need, with particular attention to older individuals who are low-income minorities, or reside in rural areas, or have limited English proficiency, or are at risk of institutional placement.
 The case priorities under the OAA include:

 - income;

-- health care;
+- health care:

 - long-term care;

 - nutrition;

 - housing;

 - utilities;

 - protective services;

 - defense of guardianship;

 - abuse;

 - neglect; and

 - age discrimination.